kryzin/kryzin-com/src/posts/microcontrollers-3.md

 featured: "../images/post-0003.jpg"
 ---

-I'm going to try to simulate an animation on a 16x2 LCD screen using custom character creators :smile:.
+I'm going to try to simulate an animation on a 16x2 LCD screen using custom character creators :smile:

 ## Prerequisites